1davidmichael/Example-CloudFormation-Templates/README.md

-# Example S3 Object Replication CloudFormation
+# Example CloudFormation Templates

-This template provides an example of configuring AWS S3 object replication based on the S3 object tag `Test` set to `True`.
+This repo provides an example of CloudFormation templates used to do common tasks in AWS.